Psycho III: Plot

 Sheriff Hunt arrests Norman.
 Hunt tells Norman that he will probably be incarcerated for the rest of his life.
 Norman replies "But I'll be free, I'll finally be free".
 As Norman is driven off by the police, he caresses Spool's severed hand and smiles menacingly at the camera.

 Production

 Filming

 Principal photography of Psycho III took place between June 28, 1985, and September 10, 1985.
-Anthony Perkins, who took on the role of director for the first time, commented: "I liked how wild the script was, and how tight it was at the same time.
+Anthony Perkins, who took on the role of director for the first time, said he decided to direct the film due to his enjoyment of the script, which he found "fascinating".
+He commented: "I liked how wild the script was, and how tight it was at the same time.
 It's the perfect blend of the reasonable and the unreasonable.
 I've always been looking for a project to direct with which I have an affinity with the subject and characters.
 I felt this would be a good script for an unknowing director to take on because the scenes were so well written, they directed themselves."